Obaid-Alkaabi9/Assignment-1-Group-12-/README.md

 - Learn and practice **OpenCV GUI features**.
 - Draw the assigned **logo** using Python and OpenCV functions.
 - Ensure the code runs properly on different systems.

+##  Output
+Here is the output of the logo drawn using OpenCV: